TSM-Dev/nh30/README.txt

-Written by Consantine "NanoCat" Shablya.
+Written by Contsantine "NanoCat" Shablya.
 I hereby place this project and its code in the public domain.

 Special thanks to